What I look like...

 When combined, quercetin and bromelain form a robust alliance against inflammation, oxidative stress, and histamine responses, potentially benefiting various areas of health, including immune function, cardiovascular health, and digestive wellness.

-The effects of quercetin and bromelain can vary between individuals, and their impacts may be subtle at first.
+The effects of quercetin can vary between individuals, and their impacts may be subtle at first.
 You may notice a reduction in allergy symptoms, less inflammation, or fewer instances of infection.

 Take 1 capsule daily with food and water, unless specified otherwise on the sachet.